 Share screenshots with others instantly

-Unlike the default snipping tool on Mac, we have a tool that approaches the problem of screenshots as a sharing problem first and foremost.
+Unlike the default snipping tool on Mac, we have a tool that approaches the problem of screen snips as a sharing problem first and foremost.

 Dropshare is a Mac snipping tool alternative that allows you to choose between capturing a specific area, capturing and editing, and recording an area or full screen.
-After you done, all URLs would be saved automatically and ready to share with your team.
+After you’re done, all URLs would be saved automatically and ready to share with your team.
 Every time you take a screenshot, Dropshare swiftly uploads it to the cloud and gives you a short link to share with others.
 It’s also robust in its uploading options, offering you a choice between 10 GB of its own storage or any of the cloud providers you already use, such as Dropbox, Google Drive, Rackspace, Amazon S3, etc.

 However, if you want to make 100% freehand selections or take webpage screenshots of any length, you need to combine Dropshare with another brilliant utility.